Welcome back to the tale of the Matroyshka. If you are just joining, part one can be found here. Enjoy

 Vhuna stopped in front of him on the way out.
 “Every word, Blunt.
 And remember, that’s coming from a bald woman.”

 He smoothed his lapels, brushed some dust off his sleeve and then followed her down the corridor.

-Part 12 will be up shortly
+Part 12 can be found here

 And remember, Frontline Gaming sells gaming products at a discount, every day in their webcart!